 Some chequered club histories help to explain the rather fractured fan scene, with many clubs being formed historically from a merger of two or more sports clubs (something which is also quite common in Germany).
 This brings with it a mixture of club colours and logos, as well as a fusion of the political and societal roles that those sports clubs once filled, which leaves many clubs with a history less linear than the ones we might be used to in England.
 Over time, certain clubs have been known to represent communities such as Austrian Jews, high-society, working classes and even right-wing movements, with some fan groups being banned from their own stadiums only to reappear under another guise and mix up the messages of what they actually represent.
 Tracing which club represents which community is therefore not a straightforward or clearly defined process in Austria!

 One of the most well-known Austrian clubs is of course Red Bull Salzburg, and theirs is a relevant example.
-Owned by the energy drink manufacturer since 2005, they’re now the dominant force in the domestic game, sweeping up almost all of the trophies from the last decade.
+Owned by the energy drink manufacturer since 2005, they’re now the dominant force in the domestic game, sweeping up almost all of the trophies in recent years, including being named Austrian football league winners eleven times in fourteen seasons since they first won it in 2007.
 However, they took over Austria Salzburg, who - for sponsorship reasons - had also been known as (amongst other names) Wüstenrot Salzburg, and more famously, Casino Salzburg; UEFA Cup finalists in 1994 in their iconic purple and white colours.
 Fans in Salzburg reformed the club post-takeover to keep the purple and white, and they now play as SV Austria Salzburg in the Regional league, whilst Red Bull live it up in the UEFA Champions League these days.
 Of course the Red Bull ownership has drawn ire from many fans outside of Mozart’s city, with traditional giants unimpressed at the new footballing monopoly in the country - although it would be fair to say that they’re probably not quite as hated as RB Leipzig in the German Bundesliga.

 Elsewhere there are fallen giants like GAK from Austria’s second city, Graz.
 GAK actually beat Liverpool (in the 1st leg) of a Champions League qualifier at Anfield in 2004 (the same campaign in which Liverpool went on to lift the trophy in Istanbul no less), but like so many clubs in Austria their time at the top was cut short by financial disaster.
 With the club strapped for cash they ended up in the lower leagues, and are still fighting back through the divisions, currently residing in the lower half of the second tier.
 GAK are one of only a handful of clubs in the 2nd league who can bring in crowds of over 1000, with one of the others being Wacker Innsbruck who share a similar tale of successes followed by financial woe, plus numerous names and identities over the years.
 Even smaller Bundesliga sides such as WSG Tirol, St. Pölten or Admira can struggle to get more than a few thousand through the gates on a weekend, with the league itself aiming to bring average gates up to 10,000 all round.
 For now that remains a pipe dream, with only Rapid, Austria, Sturm Graz, and Salzburg anywhere near five-figure crowds (with LASK a potential exception as they’ve sold out their miniature 6,000 capacity stadium for much of the last few seasons, and will probably have a great deal more fans when their new stadium is complete).